Managing small group categories with tags

 Using group tags as report filters

 Once you have created Group Tags and assigned groups to them, they can be used as filters in reports in the Small Groups module.
-In this example the Group Members report is being filtered by groups in the "Bridgford groups" Group Tag.
+In this example the Group Members report is being filtered by groups in the "Social justice groups" Group Tags.

 Using group tags as filters in Connect and Embed

-Click on the Customise button for Group Maps or Group Lists and there you can customise the embed code, ticking the Show tags filters options (and also the Show day filter and Filter by Site options if you wish).
+On the Embed options pop up optionally tick the Show tags filters options (and also the Show day filter and Filter by Site options if you wish).

-When you save the Customise Embed HTML page, the embed code is updated and can then be copied and pasted into the source code section of a page on your website.
+When you save the Embed options, the embed code is updated and can then be copied and pasted into the source code or embed block section of a page on your website.